njs-guy/all-blue-demo/README.md

 # All Blue demo

-This a demo to view different file types with All Blue.
+This a demo to view different file types with [All Blue](https://github.com/njshockey/all-blue-theme).
+(Or any color theme, really.)

 ## Viewing